cibox/cibox/github/files/vagrant/puppet/README.md

 Run Cygwin as Administrator user.

-Use default flow to up Vagrant.
+Use default flow to up Vagrant but run `sh reinstall.yml --windows`

 ##Windows troubleshooting